-Nina A. Mendelson, the Joseph L. Sax Collegiate Professor of Law, teaches and conducts research in the areas of administrative law, environmental law, statutory interpretation, and the legislative process.
+Nina A. Mendelson, the Joseph L. Sax Collegiate Professor of Law at the University of Michigan, teaches and conducts research in the areas of administrative law, environmental law, statutory interpretation, and the legislative process.

-Prior to joining the Michigan Law faculty in 1999, Professor Mendelson served for several years as an attorney with the U.S. Department of Justice's Environment and Natural Resources Division, litigating and advising other federal agencies on legislative and policy matters.
+Before joining the Michigan Law faculty in 1999, Mendelson served for several years as an attorney with the US Department of Justice's Environment and Natural Resources Division, litigating and advising other federal agencies on legislative and policy matters.
 She also participated extensively in federal legislative negotiations.
 She has worked for the Senate Committee on Environment and Public Works and practiced law with Heller, Ehrman, White & McAuliffe of Seattle.